LogoLogo

 Template for pushing IdP domain, user, and group metadata

-Use this template to model authorization metadata for custom identity providers using the Open Authorization API.
+Use this template to model authorization metadata for custom identity providers using the .

-This document includes an example template and notes for designing and publishing a model of your IdP
+This document includes an example template and notes for designing and a model of your IdP.

-A custom property definition can define additional properties to add additional metadata to entities in the payload.
+A can define additional properties, used to add supplemental metadata to entities in the payload.

-Veza will handle federated identities just as those in supported IdPs such as Okta or Azure AD, enabling search and access review for OAA entities alongside the rest of your data catalog.
+Veza will handle federated identities just as those in supported IdPs such as Okta or Entra ID, enabling search and access review for OAA entities alongside the rest of your data catalog.

 Sample Template and Features